oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 {% img blog/workflows-workshop/Workflows_flow_off.jpg alt:"The flow is off" %}{: .center-image }

-When the flow is on, you will see the next time it runs:
+When the flow is on, you will see a time count down until its next run:

 {% img blog/workflows-workshop/Workflows_flow_on.jpg alt:"The flow is on" %}{: .center-image }